×

 CORPORATE SUSTAINABILITY

+On March 6, 2022, Gray released its first Environmental, Social, and Governance (ESG) Report.
 The report, which covers calendar year 2022, describes Gray’s progress in many areas with focuses on our people, social impact, sustainable business operations, and responsible business practices.

+"Content, communities, and culture define Gray Media," explained Gray Executive Chairman and CEO Hilton H. Howell, Jr. "The hallmark of our business is delivering unbiased news and information, supporting our local communities, and fostering strong culture everywhere we operate.
 Through our first ESG Report, we illustrate how these long-standing commitments align with and support accepted frameworks through which responsible companies enhance the well-being of all stakeholders."

+The ESG Report explains Gray's commitment to corporate governance and media ethics beginning with Board committee oversight of our ESG practices and procedures.
 It also highlights the company's investments in necessary local journalism, award-winning investigative projects, community support, employee development, and expanding diversity in content, employment, and opportunities.

 With the support of the Board of Directors, Gray looks forward to expanding on the progress captured in this first report as we continue to improve our content, strengthen our commitment to our local communities, and foster a strong culture in every workplace.